lab64makerspace/intro2PCBdesign/Week_0/README.md

 The discusion is continued in the [Week_0/Content README.md](https://github.com/lab64makerspace/intro2PCBdesign/blob/master/Week_0/Week_0_Content/README.md).

 I will add more detail on *what* we are trying to achieve as time allows, but suffice it to say that:

-**the end goal of all the design works is a set of fabrication instructions in the form of computer files that will enable the repeatable and efficient construction of the printed circuit board that the designer (that's *you*!) intended**.
+**the end goal of all the design work is a set of fabrication instructions in the form of computer files that will enable the repeatable and efficient construction of the printed circuit board that the designer (that's *you*!) intended**.

 So our goal, as designers, is to provide **ALL** the information required to make the gizmo we envisioned.
 This will require that we specify each layer of the printed circuit board.
 By convention, we always view a PCB from the "top", so FOR A "TWO" LAYER BOARD WE NEED:
 1. Top Silkscreen (Gerber file)